MapperInteractive/MapperInteractive/docs/index.rst

 Installation
 ==============

-MapperCore can be installed from PyPI by:
+Mapper Interactive can be installed from PyPI by:

 ::

-    pip install mappercore
+    pip install mapper_interactive